How to navigate the complex landscape of pharmaceutical launches

 • FIGURE 2: Visualization of the decreasing differentiation between treatment options available in various disease areas

 A logical result of the situation described above is that it has become increasingly difficult for new compounds to successfully differentiate and meet forecasts.
 From the drug launches that lagged their forecast in year one, 78% continue to do so in year two and 70% don’t even meet forecasts in year three.
 Once a product fails in meeting the expectations built in the market, it becomes extremely tough to turn the tide.
-Read on to learn how to understand, position, and prepare yourself for a launch.

-Webinar: Measuring and monitoring launch priorities
+Webinar highlights: Measuring and monitoring launch priorities

 Join us as we embark on a thrilling discussion about setting priorities while launching a new drug, how to measure your performance, and the value of HCPs' first interaction experience with your product.
+Understanding that your time is valuable, we've created a concise highlights video featuring the key insights.
+Don't miss out!

 Understand, position & prepare